Television violence: Do kids really want violent entertainment?

 As you’ll see, these shows lack the production values of a Hollywood cartoon, and the slapstick violence isn’t particularly flashy or sophisticated.
 Maybe kids would respond differently to a live action demonstration of fancy martial arts moves.

-But Weaver’s work on adults--and other research on screen violence (e.g. Sparks et al 2005; Diener and Woody 1981)--support the general conclusion: If you control for action and other entertainment values, kids might be just as happy watching nonviolent fare.
+But Weaver’s work on adults — and other research about television violence (e.g. Sparks et al 2005; Diener and Woody 1981) — support the general conclusion: If you control for action and other entertainment values, kids might be just as happy watching nonviolent fare.

-And we’re not talking about mildly violent acts.
-More than half of the violent episodes in children’s television shows were rated by the researchers as “lethal” (Wilson et al 2002).
+Furthermore, these weren’t trivial conflicts.
+More than half of the violent incidents in children’s television shows were rated by the researchers as “lethal” (Wilson et al 2002).

 Speculations